backtracks/open-audio-analytics/README.md

 ## Design Considerations

 The protocol/specification is designed to have the ability to be efficiently utilized in both clientside and serverside scenarios and leverage pervasive and known technologies and standards.
-Some of the efficiency comes from aggregate network traffic at scale, limited code footprint, and the familiarity with concepts originating in specs like `HTML`, `HTML5`, etc.
+Some of the efficiency comes from aggregate network traffic at scale, limited code footprint, and the familiarity with concepts originating in specs like `HTML`, `HTML5`, etc. The protocol/specification's ability to allow queuing and batching of events allows systems to react to a variety of scenarios including intermitten internet connections.

 At a large scale shortening terms like `properties` to `props` in the protocol results in less network data transfer as well as fewer characters in source code, logs, etc., but human readability and other considerations were made for some of the property names that are not quite so terse.